The Play’s the Thing

-Dorset is one of the most quintessential villages.
-It’s pristine New England, with clapboard houses, picket fences, a pretty town green.
+The village of Dorset is quintessential New England with clapboard houses, picket fences, a general store, and a pretty town green.
 And while the theatre is state of the art inside, it’s simply three old Vermont barns that were put together.
 “It’s that balance of quaintness with programming,” smiles Dina, “where you’re watching something you could have seen on Broadway last week, that makes this so unique.”

 Dina and Molly want their guests to have a complete experience.
 You can do “play and a picnic.”
 Order ahead and have lunch before a matinee, then join a backstage tour.
 Order ahead for opening night, or just show up for wine and cheese.
 Stay for talkbacks, come to new play readings, and most of all, bring friends!

 There are many opportunities to engage and enjoy what the Festival has to offer.
 It’s just ten minutes from Manchester, but a world apart.
 Click through for additional photos, social media links, and a map so you can plan your visit!Dorset Theatre Festival

 With mountain views at every turn, golf courses in and around Manchester offer beautiful views, challenging play, and warm hospitality.
 Our ...